Puppy Parent Info

 • • Toys.
 The puppies like lots of toys.
 They like soft things to mouth on, lightweight toys to run with or fling about, things that Crinkle or squeak.

 • • Teething.
 While they are teething they also like things to chew on.
-Chicken feet, pig ears, nylabones ect.
+Chicken feet, pig ears, bully sticks, cow hooves, cow cheek braids or rolls, lamb cheek strips, ect.